 Pieters, Tatiana, F. Neveu, B. Harmegnies, L. Hriba, S. Prévost & A. Steuckardt

 2020.
 L’influence de la langue maternelle dans la maîtrise de l’assignation et de l’accord du genre grammatical en français langue seconde.
 SHS Web of Conferences 78 ► pp. 10004 ff.

 Sossouvi, Laurent-Fidèle & Mei-Chih Lin

-This list is based on CrossRef data as of 11 january 2021.
+This list is based on CrossRef data as of 27 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.